MesangaE/super_mario/README.md

 courtesy of Aakib -->https://aakibkhan1.medium.com/project-6-deployment-of-super-mario-on-kubernetes-using-terraform-74c7ce79b1f6

 I played this game as a teenager.
-Yes I have been around for a while and to have But it was so gratifying playing it again bit
+Yes I have been around for a while and to have But it was so gratifying playing it again a bit

 ![image](https://github.com/user-attachments/assets/84232888-e5e9-4325-8a0b-213d67930688)

 To get this game rolling, you need an AWS account or one with a cloud provider but I did this on AWS

 1. Launch an EC2 Instance.
 I went for a free tier Ubuntu 22.04 and I opened ports for HTTPS http and SSH
-2. I connected to the instance and set up the docker, AWS CLI, terraform, and kubectl environment.
+2. I connected to the instance and set up the docker, AWS CLI, terraform, and kubectl environment then I cloned the repo my repo since I had mad modifications to parts of the code so it can work in my environment (like changing regions in the provider.tf)
 3. Then I created a role, gave it admin access, and attached the role to the instance.
 4. I built the infra with Terraform.
 (Yes we want to automate because there are a couple of resources created so it is easy to clean up)
 5. Then I created the deployment and the service for EKS